bitst0rm-pub/Formatter/README.md

     'exclude_syntaxes': {                                   # optional: blacklist syntaxes per syntax or None to omit it.
         'html': ['markdown']
     },
+    "interpreter_path": ["/path/to/bin/node"],              # optional: use an empty string "" to include this key in config files or None to omit it
-    "executable_path": "/path/to/bin/terser",               # optional: use an empty string "" to include this key in config files or None to omit it
+    "executable_path": ["/path/to/bin/terser"],             # optional: use an empty string "" to include this key in config files or None to omit it
     'args': None,                                           # optional: an array ['arg1', 'args2', ...] to include this key in config files or None to omit it
     'config_path': {                                        # optional: a dictionary to include this key in config files or None to omit it
         'js': 'my_first_plugin_js_rc.json'                  # optional: a key-value pair or just omit it.
 See Formatter.sublime-settings for explanation